Which licensing exam should I take?

 Yes.
 As changes are released for the MBLEx, I make necessary updates to the study guide, practice quizzes and exam simulator.
 Our exam simulator also allows members to flag questions they believe need to be edited or clarified.
 This peer review feature also improves the quality of our questions.

 The MBLEx format changed slightly on 7/1/2014, reducing the number of questions and the exam time limit, and also altered the category percentage breakdown.
-The Exam Simulator and Study Guide were immediately updated to reflect these changes.
-The course material is current for those taking the exam in 2017 and 2018.
+The Massage Exam Academy Exam Simulator and Study Guide were immediately updated to reflect these changes.
+The course material is current for those taking the exam in 2019 and 2020.